-Goals achieved during the duration of the permit and the 2017 calendar year were the establishment of a Permit System to regulate discharges within the Town of Plainville.
-This Permit System is believed to be equivalent to an Ordinance and thus fulfills the MS4 Permit requirements.
-Illicit discharges have been defined and forbidden.
+Goals achieved during the duration of the permit and the 2018 calendar year were the establishment of a Permit System to regulate discharges within the Town of Plainville.
+Organized a listing of drainage connections This Permit System is believed to be equivalent to the model Ordinance is many respects.
+Illicit discharges have been defined and forbidden in various other Town regulations and ordinances.